NFL Head Coach Rumors: Latest Buzz on Adam Gase, Josh McDaniels, More

 The Cardinals are looking to replace Steve Wilks, who was fired after one season due in part to his struggles to field a competent offense.
 Rookie quarterback Josh Rosen threw for 2,278 yards and 11 touchdowns against 14 interceptions, a disappointing stat line for a quarterback who was considered pro-ready.

+Arizona will also interview Rams quarterbacks coach Zac Taylor, who will also speak with the Broncos on Saturday, per Ian Rapoport of NFL Network.
+Taylor has also received an interview request from the Cincinnati Bengals.

 The Green Bay Packers have no such questions about their quarterback situation and could look to hire a guy with plenty of experience working with a superstar under center.
-Ian Rapoport of NFL Network reported the Packers are planning to interview Patriots offensive coordinator Josh McDaniels on Friday.
+Rapoport reported the Packers are planning to interview Patriots offensive coordinator Josh McDaniels on Friday.

 McDaniels has been a head coaching candidate in recent years and even briefly accepted the Indianapolis Colts position last year before backing out.
 It would likely be hard for him to turn down an opportunity to guide Aaron Rodgers through the last years of his prime.